 Alexander Kedslie

 Alex Kedslie, a grocer and spirit dealer, was the proprietor of Malta House in 1855 and listed there in the Post Office Directory for 1854-55 but does not appear to have taken up residence before 1862.
-The Wright family were recorded there in the 1861 census and Alex Kedslie at 1 Leslie Place.
-The Kedslie…
+The Wright family were recorded there in the 1861 census when Alex Kedslie was at 1 Leslie Place.
+The…

 William Wilson